 Based on an evaluation of the results of an Adaptive Management Programme (AMP) for the Mercury-Colville box initiated in 1995, the AMP was concluded and the TACC was reduced to 800 t for the 2000-01 fishing year.
 Catch limits of 200 t were established in each of four areas in ORH 1, with an individual seamount feature limit of 100 t.
 From 1 October 2001, ORH 1 was reintroduced into the AMP with different design parameters for the five years, and the TACC was increased from 800 to 1400 t and allocated an allowance of 70 t for other mortality caused by fishing.
-The AMP was discontinued in 2007.
+The AMP was discontinued in 2007, with the TACC remaining at 1400 t.

 In recent years the fishery has also developed off the west coast and sizeable catches have been taken off the Tauroa Knoll and West Norfolk Ridge.
+However overall landings have declined, remaining well below the current TACC since its introduction in 2001-02.
+In 2018-19 landings dropped to levels last recorded in 1997-98 (592 t), but increased in 2019-20 (679 t).